After This: Content

 The book is set on Long Island, New York, shortly after the ending of World War II.
 Mary Rose, a lonely, thirty-year-old woman with the responsibility of looking after her father and brother, leaves Church on an April day in the 1940s.
 She goes to a Schrafft's outlet and becomes acquainted with a man there ordering food.
 When she sees him there the next day, the pair begin dating and eventually marry.
 Together, they have four children.
 Their first three children, Jacob, Michael, and Annie live with their parents in an Irish-Catholic community on Long Island.

-Their fourth child, Claire, is delivered by a neighbor of the family in the lounge of their house as a hurricane is heading towards the Eastern Seaboard.
+Their fourth child, Clare, is delivered by a neighbor of the family in the lounge of their house as a hurricane is heading towards the Eastern Seaboard.
 The book follows the family through the 1960s and 1970s, as the children enter adolescence and discover themselves during the changing times of the 1960s and the Sexual Revolution.
 The Keane children, on entering early adulthood, begin to break away from their family and religious backgrounds.
 Jacob, the eldest child, serves in Vietnam and is killed in the French trenches.
 Michael moves away from Long Island and goes to study in a college in northern New York, but later turns to sex and drugs.
 Meanwhile, Annie, the bookworm of the family, leaves to study in England, but quickly changes her plans after meeting a man on a bus whom she likes.
-Claire, the youngest, returns from a summer vacation to her former Catholic high school, showing a changed personality and increased self-confidence.
+Clare, the youngest, returns from a summer vacation to her former Catholic high school, showing a changed personality and increased self-confidence.